All posts by admin

 Which to choose?

 So many options these days when developing a website!
-We will help you navigate the confusion!
+We can help you navigate the confusion!

-The main difference is that WordPress is a Content Management System (CMS), whereas Squarespace and Wix or even GoDaddy Builder, for example, are drag-and-drop website builders.
-If you had to use one drag and drop builder, then Squarespace is definitely the better of the options but we don’t recommend anything other than a CMS and WordPress specifically.
-A CMS generally has more in-depth functions than a drag and drop website builder.
-You can scale and customize your WordPress site on a more technical level not to mention access to the many powerful plugins (tools) that are available.
+The main difference is that WordPress is a Content Management System (CMS), whereas Squarespace and Wix, or even GoDaddy Builder, for example, are drag-and-drop website builders.
+If you had to use one drag-and-drop builder, then Squarespace is definitely the better of the options.
+However, we don’t recommend anything other than a CMS and WordPress specifically.
+A CMS generally has more in-depth functions than a drag-and-drop website builder.
+You can scale and customize your WordPress site on a more technical level, not to mention access to the many powerful plugins (tools) that are available.

 Squarespace and Wix are easier for the complete novice on a budget, but a lot less flexible in the long run.
 Sure, WordPress has a steeper learning curve, which is why you hire a professional unless you are technologically savvy and have the time to learn it.
 When creating something as important as a website to represent your business, it isn’t the place that you want to cut corners.
-Sure you want to save money and may even attempt to do it yourself but it is short-sided.
-Maybe if you are just starting your business and are on such a thin budget, it’s all you can do for now.
+Sure, you want to save money and may even attempt to do it yourself, but it is short-sighted.
+Maybe if you are just starting your business and are on such a tight budget, it’s all you can do for now.
 Eventually, you will need to switch to a CMS like WordPress if you plan on actually growing your business.

 Blogging